Diheng/HPC_imaging/docs/index.md

 This is intended to be a documentation for starting fMRI data processing on HPC at UA.
 It mainly serves two purposes:

-1. document the way I implement data (pre)processing for my doctoral dissertation and in the same time;
+1. Document the way I implement data (pre)processing for my doctoral dissertation and in the same time;

-2. provide an example of one way to do that.
+2. Provide an example of one way to do that.

 This documentation is not intended to be  exhaustive, however, external documentations will be provided at the beginning  of each step for a deeper dive